VlachosGroup/openmkm/docs/index.md

 more information on the Cantera XML file format, refer to [Cantera documentation on input file format](https://cantera.org/tutorials/input-files.html).

+3. Scripts are available to convert Chemkin input files to Cantera files.
+Use *<CANTERA_ROOT>/interfaces/cython/cantera/ck2cti.py*, which parses gas.inp, surf.inp and thermdat files to generate the Cantera input file in CTI format.
+The CTI file needs to converted again into XML file using *<CANTERA_ROOT>/interfaces/cython/cantera/ctml_writer.py*.

 Examples of both files can be found in *hetero_ct/test_files* folder.

 ## Credits
- Development of hetero_ct is funded by [RAPID Manufacturing Institute](www.aiche.org/rapid).
+ Development of OpenMKM is funded by [RAPID Manufacturing Institute](www.aiche.org/rapid).

 ## Reading Material